-The Illinois Safe Routes to School Program is administered by the Bureau of Programming in the Illinois Department of Transportation (IDOT) and funds both infrastructure (engineering) and non-infrastructure (education, encouragement, enforcement, evaluation, engagement, and equity) initiatives.
+The Illinois Safe Routes to School Program is administered by the Bureau of Programming in the Illinois Department of Transportation (IDOT) and funds both infrastructure (engineering) and non-infrastructure (education, encouragement, enforcement, evaluation, engagement and equity) initiatives.
 A detailed list of eligible projects and activities in both the infrastructure and non-infrastructure categories appears later in this guide.

-Key features of the Illinois SRTS Funding Cycle 2023 Program include:
+Key features of the Illinois SRTS Funding Cycle 2025 Program include:

-- ✓ SRTS projects are funded at 100% with no local match required. - ✓ SRTS is a reimbursement program Project sponsors are responsible for supplying the upfront cost of the project and will be reimbursed by IDOT. - ✓ All infrastructure projects must be completed within a 2-mile radius of the school campus.
+- ✓ SRTS projects are funded at 100% with no local match required. - ✓ SRTS is a reimbursement program Project sponsors are responsible for supplying the upfront cost of the project and will be reimbursed by IDOT. - ✓ All infrastructure projects must be completed within a 2-mile radius of the school.
+Certain non-infrastructure projects must also comply with this rule. - ✓ Each school district is limited to one infrastructure and one non-infrastructure application. - ✓ Each project will require a separate application and will be reviewed and scored on its own merit, regardless of category or relationship to any other application submission.